 ComicsSuperheroes

-With the opening announcement at the beginning to this sixth volume that the stories within are from different times in Batman’s career cross-connecting with his other titles released as graphic novels then, to my eyes, it tends to look a little messy.
-I know graphic novel releases are principally to gather title runs together but surely by now someone might have thought lets link stories as a timeline and sell that way as well as the traditional way.
+The opening announcement at the beginning of this sixth volume, which states that the stories within are from different times in Batman’s career and cross-connect with his other titles released as graphic novels, seems a bit disorganized to me.
+I understand that the primary purpose of graphic novel releases is to consolidate title runs, but it’s likely that by now, someone has considered linking stories as a timeline and marketing them in this manner, in addition to the traditional approach.

-The Batman stories this time come from Batman # 18-20; 28; 34 and Annual # 2 over a three year period.
+The Batman stories this time come from Batman # 18-20, 28-34, and Annual # 2 over a three-year period.
 How much to say becomes awkward.
-Information is dropped in along the way from all of these including the lives of those who would become the three Robins and a mention of Bruce’s son, Damon, although we don’t actually see him.
-The fact that it is known that Wayne Enterprises is financing and providing the Batman with equipment must surely be something questionable?
+All of this information is dropped in along the way, including the lives of those who would become the three Robins and a mention of Bruce’s son, Damon, although we don’t actually see him.
+The knowledge that Wayne Enterprises is financing and providing Batman with equipment certainly raises questions.
 I mean, if that happened in our reality, aiding and abetting a vigilante would be a criminal offence.
-Then again, Commissioner Jim Gordon seems to turning a blind eye to that simply by going by the results.
-I was surprised to see Superman visiting Gotham City for one reason and then helping him on a mission.
-Batman still has some of his stupidities by not stopping to rest which makes him reckless and a danger to himself.
+Then again, Commissioner Jim Gordon seems to be turning a blind eye to that simply by going by the results.
+I was taken aback by Superman’s visit to Gotham City and his subsequent assistance on a mission.
+Batman still exhibits some of his foolishness by not stopping to rest, which makes him reckless and a danger to himself.

-I’m going to look really old saying this but in the old days, cross-overs were a special occasion not a regular thing like they are now.
-With the lower prices, it wasn’t difficult to keep up with the entire Marvel or DC Universes as a matter of course.
-Now its expensive and manic, especially if you’re just tracking particular characters even amongst their own titles and, for the New 52, I’m not even sure how many Batman titles there are but far more than two.
-Yes, the creative teams have to be paid but the diminishing readership will keep dropping unless there is a better connection to them before they find the super-hero films out there or probably get there first and ignore their source.
-The super-hero films still feed off the creativity of the comicbooks and is the testing ground for any experiments, even if they are continually modifying for each generation now.
+I’m going to look really old saying this, but in the past, cross-overs were a special occasion, not a regular thing like they are now.
+With the lower prices, it wasn’t difficult to keep up with the entire Marvel or DC Universe, of course.
+Now it’s expensive and manic, especially if you’re just tracking specific characters amongst their own titles, and, for the New 52, I’m not even sure how many Batman titles there are, but far more than two.
+Yes, the creative teams need to be paid, but the readership will continue to decline unless there is a stronger connection to them before they discover the super-hero films, or if they discover them first and disregard their origin.
+Superhero films continue to draw inspiration from the creativity of comic books and serve as a testing ground for various experiments, despite their ongoing modifications for each generation.

 GF Willmetts